CodeConfidant/filewrap/README.md

     A Python module for file/archive manipulation & management.

     Make sure to have the latest version of Python 3 installed although this should work with previous versions.
-    Pip and git also need to be installed for module installation with command line.

     To install/update the module with pip enter command in terminal: pip install git+https://github.com/CodeConfidant/filewrap-os.git#egg=filewrap-os